 - The issues surrounding sexual violence and sexual harassment.

-- · Contextual safeguarding.
+- Contextual safeguarding.

 - How to keep LAC and PLAC safe.

-- CCE and the need to refer cases to the National Referral Mechanism.
+- Referral routes and logging concerns.

 - Updated online safety training.

 Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school.